 - The risk of increased exposure to cosmic ionising radiation for the fetus is not thought to be significant, but is unquantifiable and must be taken at the mother's discretion.
 The risk may be increased if flying several times a week.

 Infants and children

-- The BTS advises waiting 1 week after birth before flying to ensure the infant is healthy.
+- For babies born after 37 weeks of gestation, the BTS advises waiting one week after birth term of 40 weeks before flying to ensure the infant is healthy.

 - Infants with a history of neonatal respiratory illness and children with chronic lung disease should have pre-flight hypoxic challenge testing.

 - Someone with a haemoglobin <7.5 g/dL has a risk of hypoxia and an assessment of their fitness to fly should be carried out.
 In-flight oxygen should be considered.

 - The degree of adaptation to the anaemia will affect the likelihood of problems.
 Patients with chronic anaemia will tolerate hypoxia better than those who have had a recent haemorrhage.

 - Patients with sickle cell disease should have access to in-flight oxygen.
 They should not travel for 10 days following a crisis.
 Patients with sickle cell trait can usually travel without restriction.